yxsh16/yxsh16/README.md

 - 💼 Acquiring knowledge and sharpening my skills in the field of Data Science.

-- 📈 Built a few basic projects in Machine Learning and Deep Learning, Advance ones coming soon
+- 📈 Built a few entry-level projects in Machine Learning and Deep Learning, Advance ones coming soon

 - ❤️ I love working with data and finding hidden insights in the depth of huge messy data